How To Find A Great Tenant

 • Don’t get greedy or ignore market conditions

 Sorry, just because your taxes went up doesn’t mean you can raise rent.
 Tenants don’t care about your profits or tax bill or any of your finances.
 They care about finding the best home for the best price.
-If you can’t afford your rental because of taxes or other expenses, its probably time to reevaluate your portfolio.
+If you can’t afford your rental because of taxes or other expenses, its probably time to think about doing a 1031 exchange.